thomhurst/BDTest/README.md

 ### Report Usage

-#### For .NET Core:
-You shouldn't have to do anything for the standard reports!
-Once the package has been installed and your tests have run, these reports should appear in your output directory automatically.

-#### For .NET Framework:
 You will need to create a global tear down method that runs after all of your tests, and in that you need to call `BDTestReportGenerator.Generate();`